arxve/py/README.md

 # py

-A compilation of Python scripts curated to streamline various tasks, workflows and to have some fun.
+A compilation of Python scripts curated to streamline various tasks, and workflows and have fun.

 ## Included Scripts